ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_logs_on_ovhcloud_logs_data_platform_solution_setup/guide.en-gb.md

 ## Objective

 > [!primary]
-> This page is a temporary placeholder for the future VCD FAQ.
+> This page is a temporary placeholder for the future SAP logs on OVHcloud Logs Data Platform feature.
 >
 Join our community of users on <https://community.ovh.com/en/>.